worldline-spain/mfw-push-notifications-ionic/README.md

   ]);
 ```

-Now you can inject both `$mfwiPush` services to register for push notifications and callbacks with new incomming messages or errors.
+Now you can inject `$mfwiPush` service to register for push notifications and callbacks with new incoming messages or errors.

 > For further documentation, please read the generated `ngDocs` documentation inside `docs/` folder.